SANTA CATERINA

 The inside

-Among the precious religious and ceremonial objects until a few decades ago owned by the church (reliquaries, chalices and monstrances of various ages) we show on the right a censer in embossed, chiseled and pierced silver by Bartolomeo Bartolotta (1753) decorated with motifs floral.
+Among the precious objects of a religious and ceremonial nature owned by the church until a few decades ago (reliquaries, chalices and monstrances from various periods) we show you an embossed, chiselled and perforated silver thurible by Bartolomeo Bartolotta (1753) decorated with floral motifs.

 Bronte, chiesa di Santa Caterina